Risk-averse Decision Making with Contextual Information: Model, Sample Average Approximation, and Kernelization: Auxiliary results and proofs

-Theorem \ref{thm: SAA-convergence_V} establishes the consistency of SAA when hypothesis spaces $\widetilde{\mathcal{G}}$ and $\widetilde{\mathcal{S}}$ are sets of continuous functions under some moderate assumptions.
-The consistency for the contextual risk-averse optimization problem with expected negative OCE (\ref{eqn:expected-oce-contextual-opt-emp}) and problem with entropic risk measure (\ref{eqn:ent-contextual-opt-emp}) can be obtained by Theorem \ref{thm: SAA-convergence_V} (i) and (ii) respectively.
+{ Theorems 2 and 4 both establish the consistency of the SAA method.
+The distinction is that Theorem 2 restricts the feasible set to the RKHS, $\mathcal{H}^{d_z}\times \mathcal{H}$, whereas Theorem 4 allows for a more general feasible set, $\tilde{\mathcal{G}} \times \tilde{\mathcal{S}}$.
+The consistency for the risk-averse contextual optimization problem with expected negative OCE (\ref{eqn:expected-oce-contextual-opt-emp}) and problem with entropic risk measure (\ref{eqn:ent-contextual-opt-emp}) can be obtained by Theorem \ref{thm: SAA-convergence_V} (i) and (ii) respectively. }